FarmBot-Docs/farmbot-genesis/v0.8/V0.8-Documentation/bill-of-materials.md

 ---
 title: "Bill of Materials"
 slug: "bill-of-materials"
-excerpt: "List of all materials used in FarmBot Genesis V0.8"
+description: "List of all materials used in FarmBot Genesis V0.8"
 ---

 * toc